Alt text: A modern office with wooden furniture, large windows offering a city view, and a mounted TV on a feature wall.

 3. Semi-Gloss and Glossy Finishes: Perfect for High-Moisture and High-Traffic Areas

-Semi-gloss and glossy finishes give strong durability and resistance to moisture, making them perfect for kitchens, bathrooms, and trim work.
+Semi-gloss and glossy finishes provide strong durability and resistance to moisture, making them ideal for kitchens, bathrooms, and trim work.

 • Pros: Easy to clean and long-lasting.